jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/11-surge.md

 # surge.sh

-To publish your intro to web development websites so that others you share the url with can see it, we will use surge.sh.
+Once you’ve built your website on your local machine, you will need to host it online for others to view it on the internet.
+To deploy your intro to web development websites online, we will use surge.sh as our website hosting provider.
 Watch the video or follow the commands below:

 [![maxresdefault-surge.jpg](../images/maxresdefault-surge.jpg)](https://www.youtube.com/watch?v=-EjdMvYPSVU)
 _Surge on [YouTube](https://www.youtube.com/watch?v=-EjdMvYPSVU)_